 Viral vector vaccines

 At the same time, AstraZeneca and Johnson & Johnson have been testing a different kind of vaccine called a viral vector vaccine.
-This uses the virus that causes the common cold (called adenovirus) to get the coronavirus mRNA into cells, where it teaches the body to recognize the coronavirus spike protein.
+This uses the virus that causes the common cold (called adenovirus) to get the coronavirus genetic material into cells, where it teaches the body to recognize the coronavirus spike protein.
 The adenovirus is genetically modified so it cannot replicate and cause disease.

 The AstraZeneca vaccine requires two doses.
 Johnson & Johnson is studying a two-dose and a single-dose version.
 The one-dose version is authorized by the FDA and results from the two-dose trial will be available later this spring.

-Are Any COVID-19 Vaccines Approved?
+Which COVID-19 Vaccines Are Approved?

 EUA is not official FDA approval, but would allow the vaccine to be used because there’s a life-threatening emergency and the safety and efficacy data show benefits that outweigh potential risks.

-Are Immunocompromised People Included in COVID-19 Vaccine Clinical Trials?
+Were Immunocompromised People Included in COVID-19 Vaccine Clinical Trials?